SNACK SMARTER:

 Formulating for Protein and Performance

-- Dairy proteins (like caseinates or whey isolates) provide high-quality nutrition but may reduce expansion.
+- Dairy proteins (like casein or whey proteins) provide high-quality nutrition but may reduce expansion

-- Plant proteins (pea, fava, rice) offer label appeal and sustainability points, but often require blends or binders to achieve optimal texture.
+- Plant proteins (pea, fava, soy) offer label appeal and sustainability points, but often require blends or binders to achieve optimal texture.

-- Blends of plant and dairy proteins can strike a balance between nutrition, function, and texture.
+- Blends of plant and dairy proteins can strike a balance between nutrition, function, and texture while giving brands a proprietary option.

 Collaborating with protein and extrusion specialists can help streamline development and avoid costly trial-and-error.